-- 1. Ladder rungs, steps, and cleats are parallel, level, and uniformly spaced when the ladder is in position for use; - 2.
-Ladder rungs, steps, and cleats are spaced not less than 10 inches and not more than 14 inches apart, as measured between the centerlines of the rungs, cleats, and steps; - 3.
-Steps on stepstools are spaced not less than 8 inches apart and not more than 12 inches apart, as measured between the centerlines of the steps; - 4.
-Ladder rungs, steps, and cleats have a minimum clear width of 11.5 inches on portable ladders and 16 inches (measured before installation of ladder safety systems) for fixed ladders, except that: - (a) The minimum clear width does not apply to ladders with narrow rungs that are not designed to be stepped on; - (b) Rungs and steps of manhole entry ladders that are supported by the manhole opening must have a minimum clear width of 9 inches; - (c) Rungs and steps on rolling ladders must have a minimum clear width of 8 inches; and
+- 1. ladder rungs, steps, and cleats are parallel, level, and uniformly spaced when the ladder is in position for use; - 2. ladder rungs, steps, and cleats are spaced not less than 10 inches and not more than 14 inches apart, as measured between the centerlines of the rungs, cleats, and steps, except that: - (a) ladder rungs and steps in elevator shafts must be spaced not less than 6 inches apart and not more than 16.5 inches apart, as measured along the ladder side rails; and - (b) fixed ladder rungs and steps on communication towers must be spaced not more than 18 inches apart, measured between the centerlines of the rungs or steps; - 3. steps on stepstools are spaced not less than 8 inches apart and not more than 12 inches apart, as measured between the centerlines of the steps; - 4. ladder rungs, steps, and cleats have a minimum clear width of 11.5 inches on portable ladders and 16 inches (measured before installation of ladder safety systems) for fixed ladders, except that: - (a) the minimum clear width does not apply to ladders with narrow rungs that are not designed to be stepped on, such as those located on the tapered end of orchard ladders and similar ladders;

-- (d) Stepstools have a minimum clear width of 10.5 inches; - 5.
-Wooden ladders are not coated with any material that may obscure structural defects; - 6.
-Metal ladders are made with corrosion-resistant material or protected against corrosion; - 7.
-Ladder surfaces are free of puncture and laceration hazards; - 8.
-Ladders are used only for the purposes for which they were designed; - 9.
-Ladders are inspected before initial use in each work shift, and more frequently as necessary, to identify any visible defects that could cause employee injury; - Any ladder with structural or other defects is immediately tagged "Dangerous: Do Not Use" or with similar language in accordance with 29 CFR 1919.145 and removed from service until repaired in accordance with 29 CFR 1910.22(d), or replaced; - 11.
-Each employee faces the ladder when climbing up or down it; - 12.
-Each employee uses at least one hand to grasp the ladder when climbing up and down it; and - 13.
-No employee carries any object or load that could cause the employee to lose balance and fall while climbing up or down the ladder.
+- (b) rungs and steps of manhole entry ladders that are supported by the manhole opening must have a minimum clear width of 9 inches; - (c) rungs and steps on rolling ladders used in telecommunication centers must have a minimum clear width of 8 inches; and - (d) stepstools have a minimum clear width of 10.5 inches; - 5. wooden ladders are not coated with any material that may obscure structural defects; - 6. metal ladders are made with corrosion-resistant material or protected against corrosion; - 7. ladder surfaces are free of puncture and laceration hazards; - 8. ladders are used only for the purposes for which they were designed; - 9. ladders are inspected before initial use in each work shift, and more frequently as necessary, to identify any visible defects that could cause employee injury; - any ladder with structural or other defects is immediately tagged "Dangerous: Do Not Use" or with similar language in accordance with 29 CFR 1919.145 and removed from service until repaired in accordance with 29 CFR 1910.22(d), or replaced; - 11. each employee faces the ladder when climbing up or down it; - 12. each employee uses at least one hand to grasp the ladder when climbing up and down it; and - 13. no employee carries any object or load that could cause the employee to lose balance and fall while climbing up or down the ladder.